Why is destroying things so much more fun than building them?

 When King Nebuchadnezzar took the city of Jerusalem, his men burned down all the important buildings in the city and broke down the walls.
 In fact, when Nehemiah arrived in Jerusalem many years later, the rubble of the walls was spread so widely that it was very hard to ride around the city.

-Yet that was the simple part: destroying the city.
+Yet that was the simple part: destroying the city buildings and walls.

-However, when the victor plunders the vanquished, the goal is to carry away anything the victor considers valuable.
-Sometimes the material itself is what is valued.
-In other cases, it may be the craftsmanship that makes an item desirable.
-Jerusalem was filled with both types of treasure.
-Many of the items taken away intact were later returned when the exiles journeyed back from Babylon to Judah.
+However, when the victor plunders the vanquished, the victor carries away anything he considers valuable.
+In some cases, it is the craftsmanship that makes an item desirable.
+Jerusalem was filled with such treasures and many items were taken away intact.
 These items would have been carefully packed and taken away as trophies rather than as precious raw materials.
+Intriguingly, many were later brought back when the exiles returned from Babylon to Judah.

 After the destruction of Jerusalem, we read: